coduin/epiphany-bsp/docs/basic.rst

 Let us also go over the kernel code line by line.
 First we initialize the EBSP system on the core, by calling `bsp_begin`.
 In a kernel program this call does not require any arguments, since there is no additional program to run!
 Next we obtain information about our own designated processor number (commonly called `s`) using `bsp_pid`, and the total number of processors (commonly called `p`) by calling `bsp_nprocs`.
 We then output a message to host using `ebsp_message`.
 This function can be used completely identically to `printf` in ordinary C programs.
 Again we finalize the system with a call to `bsp_end` which cleans up the EBSP system.

 You may have noticed that some EBSP functions, which we will refer to as *primitives*, are prefixed with `bsp_` while others are prefixed by `ebsp_`.
-This is because the EBSP library introduces some functions that are not in the [BSPlib standard][bsplib] but that can be very helpful when programming for the Epiphany.
+This is because the EBSP library introduces some functions that are not in the `BSPlib standard <http://www.bsp-worldwide.org/>`_ but that can be very helpful when programming for the Epiphany.

 Running this program should result in output similar to the following:::